MFlisar/ComposeDialogs/README.md

 ### Screenshots

 I only show the bottom sheet version for the info dialog, but of course any dialog does support the bottom sheet mode.
+Same holds true for the optional dialog icon.

 **Info Dialog**